kowalcj0/diy-nap/README.md

 sudo wpa_supplicant -B -iwlan0 -c/etc/wpa_supplicant.conf -Dnl80211
 sudo dhclient wlan0
 ```

+ps. if you're not using the on-board WiFi card then change `wlan0` to `wlan1`
+or whatever name system assigned to it.

 Once you're happy with your WiFi configuration, then to make it automatically
 reconnect after boot-up edit the `/etc/network/interfaces`